-Ursula K. Le Guin on Time, the Meaning of Loyalty, and Why Honoring the Continuity of Past and Future Is the Root of Acting Responsibly
+Ursula K. Le Guin on Time, the Measure of Loyalty, and What Responsibility Really Means

 By Maria Popova